What is Heart Failure?

 The reason why these symptoms occur is because the heart cannot adequately get blood to other organs and essentially “backs up” like a plumbing system.
 This backup of blood can lead to fluid in the lungs – which causes difficulty breathing, especially at night.
 It can also result in pooling of blood and fluid in the legs – which is responsible for leg swelling.

-Heart failure is diagnosed based on your symptoms, physical examination, and laboratory tests.
+It is diagnosed based on your symptoms, physical examination, and laboratory tests.
 There is no single test that can be used to diagnose heart failure.

-Occasionally, if your heart failure is very severe, your cardiologist will perform a test called a “right heart catheterization.”
+Occasionally, if your condition is very severe, your cardiologist will perform a test called a “right heart catheterization.”
 During this study, they will introduce a catheter into a large vein in your groin and advance the catheter until it reaches the right side of your heart.
 Throughout the procedure, they measure various parameters such as the pressures in the chamber of the heart to better understand the severity of disease and determine if your treatment is effective.

 The treatment of heart failure includes dietary changes such as restricting the amount of sodium and fluids you ingest.
 It is also generally recommended that you avoid significant alcohol use, especially if the cause of your heart failure is due to alcohol.